canonical/snapd/docs/prepare-image.md

 ## Running it

-The `snap prepare-image` command takes a model assertion as intput and also `--root-dir` and `--gadget-unpack-dir`.
-It will place all snaps in the root-dir and downloads/unpacks the gadget snap into the directory specified with `--gadget-unpack-dir`.
+The `snap prepare-image` command takes a model assertion and a rootdir as intput.
+It will create $ROOT/image that contains the directory layout with content for the image.
+It will also create $ROOT/gadget that contains the unpacked gadget snap content for ubuntu-image.

 It will also inspect the gadget snap for the bootloader configuration file and instlal that into the root-dir